jijihhhhhh/learngithub/readme.txt

 $ cat readme.txt
 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
-Git tracks changes.
+Git tracks changes of files.
 $ git add readme.txt
 $ git status
 # On branch master